Get on the path to results with Gomez & Palumbo, your immigration specialists!

 Required Determinations in the State Court Order

-The juvenile or probate and family court court order must contain the required determinations made under relevant state law regarding dependency or custody, parental reunification and best interests.
+The juvenile or probate and family court order must contain the required determinations made under relevant state law regarding dependency or custody, parental reunification and best interests.
 You must submit evidence of a reasonable factual basis for each of the judicial determinations and the relief from parental maltreatment ordered by the juvenile court.

 Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay or an immigrant visa for permanent residence.
 Citizens of qualified countries may be able to visit the United States without a visa under the Visa Waiver Program.
 All travelers coming to the United States under the Visa Waiver Program must obtain authorization through the Electronic System for Travel Authorization (ESTA) system prior to initiating travel to the United States.